Overview

 Resources

 Therapy is an effective treatment for panic disorder, and there are many ways to find a qualified therapist.
-Online therapy through a platform like BetterHelp can be an effective option for people with panic disorder who are afraid to leave the house or prefer not to meet with a therapist face to face.
+Online therapy through a platform like BetterHelp can be an effective option for people who are afraid to leave the house or prefer not to meet with a therapist face to face.

 The Anxiety and Depression Association of America (ADAA) has numerous resources for people with panic disorder, including webinars, videos, blogs, and stories from people sharing their experiences.
 The ADAA also has information about various support groups, including online and in-person.